katas8n/product-market/README.md

 Instruction

-If you get a project you should go in client directory and then put there : npm i and after you should put in the terminal : npm run dev
+If you get a project you should go in client directory and then put there : "npm i" and after you should put in the terminal : "npm run dev"